The Secret To Achieving That Perfect Bowling Green Look

 Achieving the ‘bowling green look’ at home

-The secret to a bowling green grass is regular mowing with a cylinder mower, grooming or dethatching, and small regular amounts of fertiliser.
+The secret to bowling green grass is regular mowing with a cylinder mower, grooming or dethatching, and small regular amounts of fertiliser.
 Like bowling greens and other sporting surfaces, regular maintenance is key.

 TifTuf Hybrid Bermuda can deliver similar results to Tifdwarf in the backyard when regularly maintained.
 TifTuf can be mown as low as 10mm, resulting in a similar finish.
 It has a dense growth and fine leaf blade, ideal for being mown low regularly.